 Companies started to pick up on people needing help finding guarantors.

 To meet that need, they created unique legal financing groups that act as rent insurance and a way to guarantee that you’ll make rent.

 Since then, companies like the Guarantors and Insurent Lease Guaranty have been popping up around every corner.

 It’s been easier to get a guarantor ever since.

-Their existence means that you can get a guarantor for a nominal fee—often around the equivalent of a month’s rent or so.
+Their existence means you can get a guarantor for a nominal fee—often around the equivalent of a month’s rent.

 How Do These Professional Guarantor Services Work?

 The third-party services do not have to qualify in the same way a conventional guarantor would.
 These services offer a guarantee or insurance in the case of missed rent.